Inter-College Project Competition

 - Each short-listed team will be invited to make an oral presentation of its project in the presence of the jury.

-- The results of the project competition will be announced during the prize-giving ceremony, to be organised during the month of August or September 2019.
+- The results of the project competition will be announced during the prize-giving ceremony, to be organised during the month of September 2020.